max3-2/hedgehog-kb/README.md

 ## Status

-- PCB design done
+- Found plate manufacturer, plates and weight will be brass laser cut.
+Plate will have engraving.
+Cost listed below, comparably cheap for low amount of parts and a strong reduction in cost with more parts expected.
+- Sourcing part manufacturers for casing
 - Case design finished
 - Ordered PCBs for Daughterboard and Keyboard
-- Sourcing part manufacturers for casing
+- PCB design done

 ## Layout